 We are recruiting talented individuals passionate about ecological research!

-If you are looking for a lab for undergraduate research, go to graduate school and earn your PhD, or conduct Postdoctoral research, please contact me.
+If you are looking for a lab to conduct research, whether it is as an undergraduate intern, earn your MS or PhD, or conduct Postdoctoral research, please contact me.
 We currently have openings for undergraduates and funding for both graduate students and a Postdoctoral Scholar.

 Attending graduate school often requires undergoing a steep learning curve.
 But not necessarily in a way that a learning curve is typically used.
 Yes, I expect that graduate students to make cutting edge, theoretical advancements in ecology.
 This requires knowing the essential theory and state of the discipline, and keeping on top of peer-reviewed literature.
 But there is another learning curve that is equally, if not more, important.